perarnau/charon/docs/charonctl.md

 **Prerequisites:**
 - Ansible must be installed and `ansible-playbook` available in PATH
 - Playbook file must exist
+- SSH access to target host (if not localhost)

 ### `run <yaml-file-or-url> [kubectl-args...]`